mitcharoo/sec-your-devops/README.md

 - [Dastardly](https://github.com/PortSwigger/dastardly-github-action): Runs a scan using Dastardly by Burp Suite against a target site and creates a JUnit XML report for the scan on completion.
 - [hijagger](https://github.com/firefart/hijagger): Checks all maintainers of all NPM and Pypi packages for hijackable packages through domain re-registration.
 - [GuardDog](https://github.com/DataDog/guarddog): A CLI tool to identify malicious PyPI packages.
+- [Macaron](https://github.com/oracle-samples/macaron): A supply chain security analysis tool that checks conformance to the SLSA framework.

 ### Source Code Management